suchethac/suchethac.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+#### Astrophysicist at the Kavli Institute for Particle Astrophysics and Cosmology, Stanford University

 I study the complex physics that govern galaxy formation and evolution in a data-driven way.
 More specifically, I use state-of-the-art simulations and machine learning techniques to forward-model observable properties of galaxies.